 - We focus.
 When students sign up for Camp, I warn them that the rest of life needs to be pretty much set aside for the two weeks of Drama Camp.
 They will be at the theater Monday through Friday from 9:00 – 3:00, but at night they will be learning lines, researching for the production, pulling together props and costumes, working with their fellow cast members, etc. Laying aside other things that we typically enjoy for the sake of a special endeavor is a great way to get your mind and heart open to hear from the Lord.
 Similar to the experience of going away on retreat, that change in life-pattern opens us up spiritually.

 - We are unified.
 The students are constantly challenged and reminded that they must be operating in unity for Camp to be a success.
 They pray for one another.
 They work alongside kids they may not like very much, and they learn to love them whether they like them or not.
 They pick up the slack for each other when one is tired, or struggling, or frustrated.
 Each Camper is vitally important to the production, and we teach that through words and example.
 Everyone completes the camp knowing on a deeper level that God made them unique and wonderful, and He has a place for them in the body of Christ that no one else can occupy.

 Click here to download “Why Drama is Important in Your Homeschool,” and check back soon to take advantage of even more freebies.

-If the idea of directing an intensive two-week Drama Camp intrigues you, a manual and instructional DVD set will be released in March in the EBookstore.
+If the idea of directing an intensive two-week Drama Camp intrigues you, a manual and instructional DVD can be purchased in our store.